ainzs-evil-twin/ictf-Nov-2020/same-pictures/README.md

 ## Description

-Corporate needs you to find the difference between [this picture](../same-picures/chess1.jpg) and [this picture](../same-pictures/chess2.jpg)
+Corporate needs you to find the differences between [this picture](../same-pictures/chess1.jpg) and [this picture](../same-pictures/chess2.jpg)

 ## Attachments